IM Sports Participant Manual

 A. Captain's/Player's Meetings

 For all Intramural Sports, each captain will receive information and have to complete either an online quiz or attend the mandatory captains' meeting.
 Some activities will require a mandatory playoff meeting.
 A team member may attend in the place of a team captain, but it is important that a representative from each team is at the meeting to receive pertinent information about the sport rules, format, playoffs, etc.

 The Intramural Sports Staff works closely with team captains to promote a successful intramural program.
 It is not feasible or practical to meet with the thousands of players participating in Intramural Sports.
 Captains are ultimately responsible for the individual players and spectator(s) and/or team behavior exhibited.
 We strongly recommend designating two individuals to serve as co-captains.

 A successful captain's duties and responsibilities include, but are not limited to:

-- Ensuring the team is represented at the mandatory playoff meeting.
+- Ensuring the team is represented at the mandatory captains' meeting.

-- Directing teammates to the Campus Recreation website or the sport's IMLeagues page for sport specific rules and other critical information.
+- Directing teammates to the Spartan Recreation website or the sport's IMLeagues page for sport-specific rules and other critical information.